dafer45/TBTK/doc/Manual.md

 The first method is in the form of a FileWriter and FileReader class, which allows for Properties and Models to be written into HDF5 files.
 The HDF5 file format (https://support.hdfgroup.org/HDF5/) is a file format specifically designed for scientific data and has wide support in many languages.
-Data written to file using the FileWriter can therefore easily be imported into for example MATLAB or python code for post processing.
+Data written to file using the FileWriter can therefore easily be imported into for example MATLAB or python code for post-processing.
 This is particularly true for Properties stored on the Ranges format (see the Properties chapter), since the data sections in the HDF5 files will preserve the Ranges format.

 Many classes in TBTK can also be serialized, which mean that they are turned into strings.